What a great question.

 Of course, if you expect a lot of snow to sit on your deck over the winter or envision an 8,000 lb hot tub on the deck this could increase the required load capacity of your deck up to 100 psf.

-Not every place experiences seasonal changes like this dramatic series of photos shows.
-But you can see why you should consider all the forces that will be at work on your deck and build accordingly.
+Not all locations experience seasonal changes like the one depicted in the series of photos.
+But given the amount of snow piled up on this deck you can see why it is important to consider all the forces that will be at work on your deck and then calculate and build accordingly.

 To avoid referring to complicated engineering tables and for the purpose of building a deck, let us start with the idea that using standard 2x8 softwood lumber at 16" o.c. joist spacing your deck will easily meet the 50 psf threshold.